MallocArray/airgradient_esphome/configuration.md

 # Configuration

 If all original sensors (PMS5003, Senseair S8, SHT4x) are connected, configuration files should be ready for use.
+To prevent the LED bar from flashing on boot, it is disabled by default.
+Once added to Home Assistant, toggle the "LED Strip" switch to enable the bar.

 If some sensors are not installed, comment or remove the associated sections under `packages:`